HM: Hybrid Masking for Few-Shot Segmentation: Experiment

 \subsubsection{COCO-20$^i$.}

-Table \ref{table:performance_coco} reports the results on the COCO-20$^i$ dataset.
-In the 1-shot test, our method shows a significant improvement over existing best method \cite{HSNet}; it delivers a gain of 3.6$\%$ and 5$\%$ in mIoU with ResNet50 and ResNet101 backbones, respectively.
-Similarly, in the 5-shot test, our method outperforms HSNet~\cite{HSNet} by 3.4$\%$ and 1$\%$ with ResNet50 and ResNet101 backbones, respectively.
-Fig.~\ref{fig:qualitave_result} displays visual comparison with HSNet~\cite{HSNet} under several challenging segmentation instances.
-We see that, compared to HSNet, the proposed approach produces more accurate segmentation masks that recover fine-grained details under appearance variations and complex backgrounds.
+Table \ref{table:performance_coco} reports results on the COCO-20$^i$ dataset.
+In 1-shot test, HSNet-HM, VAT-HM, and ASNet-HM show a significant improvement over HSNet~\cite{HSNet}, VAT~\cite{VAT}, and ASNet~\cite{ASNet}.
+HSNet-HM delivers a gain of 5.1$\%$ and 5.3$\%$ in mIoU with ResNet50 and ResNet101 backbones, respectively.
+VAT-HM provides a gain of 2.9$\%$ mIoU with ResNet50.
+ASNet-HM provides a gain of 2.5$\%$ and 2.8$\%$ mIoU with ResNet50 and ResNet101.
+Similarly, in 5-shot test, HSNet-HM outperforms HSNet~\cite{HSNet} by 3.5$\%$ and 1.1$\%$ with ResNet50 and ResNet101 backbones, respectively.
+VAT-HM provides 0.4$\%$ mIoU improvement with ResNet50 in 5-shot test.
+ASNet-HM shows slightly worse performance with ResNet50 but ASNet-HM delivers a gain of 1.1$\%$ with ResNet101.
+Fig.~\ref{fig:teaser1} draws visual comparison with HSNet~\cite{HSNet} and VAT~\cite{VAT} under several challenging segmentation instances.
+Note that, compared to HSNet and VAT, HSNet-HM and VAT-HM produce more accurate segmentation masks that recover fine-grained details under appearance variations and complex backgrounds.